Bone

 A bone is a rigid organ that constitutes part of the skeleton in most vertebrate animals.
-Bones protect the various other organs of the body, produce red and white blood cells, store minerals, provide structure and support for the body, and enable mobility.
+Bones protect the organs of the body, produce red and white blood cells, store minerals, help regulate acid-base homeostasis, provide structure and support for the body, and enable mobility and hearing.
 Bones come in a variety of shapes and sizes and have complex internal and external structures.
-They are lightweight yet strong and hard and serve multiple functions.

-Bone tissue (osseous tissue), which is also called bone in the uncountable sense of that word, is hard tissue, a type of specialized connective tissue.
-It has a honeycomb-like matrix internally, which helps to give the bone rigidity.
-Bone tissue is made up of different types of bone cells.
-Osteoblasts and osteocytes are involved in the formation and mineralization of bone; osteoclasts are involved in the resorption of bone tissue.
-Modified (flattened) osteoblasts become the lining cells that form a protective layer on the bone surface.
-The mineralized matrix of bone tissue has an organic component of mainly collagen called ossein and an inorganic component of bone mineral made up of various salts.
-Bone tissue is mineralized tissue of two types, cortical bone and cancellous bone.
-Other types of tissue found in bones include bone marrow, endosteum, periosteum, nerves, blood vessels and cartilage.
+Bone tissue (also known as osseous tissue or bone in the uncountable) is a form of hard tissue, specialised connective tissue that is mineralized and has an intercellular honeycomb-like matrix, which helps to give the bone rigidity.
+Bone tissue is made up of different types of bone cells: osteoblasts and osteocytes (bone formation and mineralisation); osteoclasts (bone resorption); modified or flattened osteoblasts (lining cells that form a protective layer on the bone surface).
+The mineralised matrix of bone tissue has an organic component of mainly ossein, a form of collagen, and an inorganic component of bone mineral, made up of various salts.
+Bone tissue comprises cortical bone and cancellous bone, although bones may also contain other kinds of tissue including bone marrow, endosteum, periosteum, nerves, blood vessels, and cartilage.

-In the human body at birth, there are approximately 300 bones present; many of these fuse together during development, leaving a total of 206 separate bones in the adult, not counting numerous small sesamoid bones.
+In the human body at birth, approximately 300 bones are present.
+Many of these fuse together during development, leaving a total of 206 separate bones in the adult, not counting numerous small sesamoid bones.
 The largest bone in the body is the femur or thigh-bone, and the smallest is the stapes in the middle ear.

-The Greek word for bone is ὀστέον ("osteon"), hence the many terms that use it as a prefix—such as osteopathy.
-In anatomical terminology, including the Terminologia Anatomica international standard, the word for a bone is os (for example, os breve, os longum, os sesamoideum).
+The Ancient Greek word for bone is ὀστέον ("osteon").
+In anatomical terminology, including in the Terminologia Anatomica, the word for a bone is os (for example, os breve, os longum, os sesamoideum).

-Structure
+Gross anatomy

+Five types of bones are found in the human body: long, short, flat, irregular, and sesamoid.